craigcorsi/react-click-game/README.md

 This is a memory game created using React.
-Users click as many paintings from the collected works of Winslow Homer as they can.
+Users click as many distinct paintings from the collected works of Winslow Homer as they can.
 Each time the user clicks on a painting, the paintings shuffle randomly.

 The React code is written in Javascript ES6 with stateful as well as stateless modules.